|

 an adequate number of elders

-and session members, then
+and session members; then

 the Presbytery or its

-their status and proceed
+recognize their status and

-to recognize those
+proceed to recognize

-leaders as elders.
-In
+those leaders as elders.

-making this determination the
+In making this determination the

 Presbytery shall be guided by